 Breathing all night in a vehicle will fog up windows and collect moisture where you don’t want it.
 Ventilation is key.
-Open your sunroof or a window just wide enough that an animal or person couldn’t get in.
-Get some cheap mesh and cut it 2-3 inches wider than the opening.
+Open your sunroof or a window just wide enough so that an animal or person can’t get in.
+Get some cheap mesh and cut it 2–3 inches wider than the opening.
 Stuff the edges around the space to keep out the bugs and voilà, no moisture.
 Alternately, place Damprid under the seats and collect little moisture-absorbing packets to stash with gear.
 Try to dry out wet clothes as much as possible before turning in for the night.
 As a just-in-case, keep a squeegee in your car to wipe down windows in the morning.

 Rise and shine (when you want to)

 Cars are great for getting around, but aren’t so good at blocking out light and sound.
-Create privacy (particularly important if you’re parked in a less than secluded place) and keep the morning sun out of your face by using cordage or bungees to hang curtains on all windows and behind the front seats for a nice, cozy bedroom-like feel.
+Create privacy (particularly important if you’re parked in a less-than-secluded place) and keep the morning sun out of your face by using cordage or bungees to hang curtains on all windows and behind the front seats for a nice, cozy bedroom-like feel.
 Bring earplugs to prevent any late arrivals, early risers or restless partners from disturbing your sleep.

 Build your own shower